risk-first/website/Process-Risk.md

 ![Step 3: team `B` formalises the dependency with a Process](images/generated/risks/process/step3.png)

 3. Problems are likely to occur eventually in the `B`/`C` relationship.
-Perhaps some members of the `B` team give better service than others, or deal with more variety in requests.
-In order to standardise the response from `B`, and also to reduce scope-creep in requests from `C`, `B` organises bureaucratically, so that there is a controlled process (`P`) by which `A` can be accessed.
+Perhaps some members of the `B` team give better service than others, or deal with more variety in requests?
+In order to standardise the response from `B` and also to reduce scope-creep in requests from `C`, `B` organises bureaucratically so that there is a controlled process (`P`) by which `A` can be accessed.
 Members of teams `B` and `C` now interact via some request mechanism like forms (or another protocol).

   - As shown in the above diagram, because of `P`, `B` can now process requests on a first-come-first-served basis and deal with them all in the same way: the more unusual requests from `C` might not fit the model.
 These [Process Risks](Process-Risk) are now the problem of the form-filler in `C`.
   - Since this is [Abstraction](Glossary#abstraction), `C` now has [Invisibility Risk](Communication-Risk#invisibility-risk) since it can't access team `B` and see how it works.